easy-updates-manager/easy-updates-manager/readme.txt

 Activate the plugin after installation.
 If you are on Multisite, the plugin must be network-activated.

+== Frequently Asked Questions ==
+= How do I change the WordPress update notification e-mail? =

+There's some documentation about changing the notification e-mail here: http://www.iwebcontrol.co.uk/2013/10/change-wordpress-auto-update-email-address/

+A plugin was also created to change the background updates email address: https://wordpress.org/plugins/background-update-notification-email-address/

 == Changelog ==
 = 5.0.0 =
 Updated 2015-04-23 to ensure WordPress 4.2 compatibility Released 2015-03-24